 }

 ]The advisor's prompt on the Nth call is the (N-1)th call's prompt with one more segment appended, so the prefix is stable across calls.
-With caching enabled, each advisor call writes a cache entry; the next call reads up to that point and pays only for the delta.
-You'll see cache_read_input_tokens become nonzero on the second and later advisor_message iterations.
+With caching enabled, each advisor call writes a cache entry, and the next call reads up to that point and pays only for the delta.
+You'll see cache_read_input_tokens become non-zero on the second and later advisor_message iterations.

 When to enable it: The cache write costs more than the reads save when the advisor is called two or fewer times per conversation.
 Caching breaks even at roughly three advisor calls and improves from there.
-Enable it for long agent loops; keep it off for short tasks.
+Enable it for long agent loops, and keep it off for short tasks.

 Keep it consistent: Set caching once and leave it for the whole conversation.
 Toggling it off and on mid-conversation causes cache misses.